 Only the beefiest heavy-duty rigs, like a Peterbilt 389 or Kenworth W900, are built to handle these mammoth hitches.
 Installing one takes a real mechanic - you’ll be doing some serious frame reinforcing.

-And don’t forget beefed-up safety chains and hitch components rated for all that weight.
+And don’t forget heavy-duty safety chains and reinforced hitch components rated for all that weight.
 When you need to tow the largest enclosed trailers or heavy equipment on big jobs, look no further than a Class 5.

 Average Cost | $400-550 |